 If you’ve been following closely, you have deduced that my wife and daughter were both otherwise occupied and that Grandpa was trapped at home with the little ones for a year, right?
 Right.

-Unfortunately, the Army dealeth and the Army taketh away, so here’s the saga of the Mohacey migrations over the past decade:
+Unfortunately, the Army dealeth and the Army taketh away, so here’s the saga of the Mohacey migrations over the past decade or so:

 If you’re curious about Steve’s jazz music, here’s a link to his MySpace page.

-Since our family name is unusual enough for me to be asked the question now and then, yes, Dan Dierdorf the CBS (nee ABC) TV sports announcer and NFL Hall of Fame offensive tackle is my brother.
-He’s nine years younger, and we’re easy to tell apart - he’s the large Dierdorf with hair and I’m the small (6'-1", 230 pound) bald one.
+Since our family name is unusual enough for me to be asked the question now and then, yes, Dan Dierdorf the recently-retired CBS (nee ABC) TV sports announcer and NFL Hall of Fame offensive tackle is my brother.
+He’s nine years younger, and we’re easy to tell apart.
+He’s the large Dierdorf (6'-4", 300-pounds when he was in the NFL) with hair, and I’m the small (6'-1", 230-pound) bald one.
 I was the only eighteen-year-old in Canton, Ohio who was afraid to pick a fight with his nine-year-old brother!